PratikshaDamgude/Covid-19-Dashboard/README.md

 Add interactive filters to allow users to drill down by specific country, date range, or case type.
 Include vaccination data to analyze its impact on case reduction.
 Show a comparative trend between different waves of COVID-19.
-Would you like to add more interactive elements or another dataset to enhance your

 ## Dataset
 "C:\Users\Admin\Downloads\full_grouped.csv"